 Extended Producer Responsibility Laws: EPR Packaging Lawsuits

-Every year, billions of units of plastic packaging move through American households and into the waste stream.
-Someone has to pay for what happens next.
-For decades, that someone was you and other taxpayers.
-Local governments funded the collection.
-Municipalities built and maintained the sorting facilities.
-Taxpayers absorbed the cost of landfills.
-And the corporations that designed, manufactured, and profited from all of that packaging faced almost none of the financial consequences.
+Countless pieces of plastic packaging move through American households and into the waste stream on a daily basis.
+Someone has to pay for its disposal and for decades, that someone was you and other taxpayers.
+Municipalities built and maintained the sorting facilities and taxpayers absorbed the cost of landfills.
+And the corporations that profited from all of that packaging bore almost none of the financial responsibility.

-A new body of law is changing that.
-Extended Producer Responsibility, or EPR, is one of the most significant developments in U.S. environmental law in a generation, and it is moving quickly from legislation to litigation.
-If you are a consumer, a business owner, or someone living with the environmental fallout of decisions made in corporate boardrooms, read on to learn more.
+A new body of law called the Extended Producer Responsibility, or EPR, is an interesting new development in U.S. environmental law, and it is moving quickly from legislation to litigation.

 The Basic Idea Behind EPR

-The legal logic of Extended Producer Responsibility is simple, even if the implementation is not.
-If a company profits from selling products in packaging, it should bear the cost of what happens to that packaging after the consumer is done with it.
-Under a packaging EPR framework, companies that place covered materials into commerce in a given state are required to:
+The law assumes that if a company profits from selling products in packaging, it should bear the cost of what happens to that packaging after the consumer is done with it.
+Companies that sell covered materials in a given state are now required to report data on the volume and type of packaging they sell into that state and then pay fees that fund recycling infrastructure.

-The cost of managing packaging waste shifts from the public sector to the private sector.
-That is the core of the legal bargain EPR laws are striking, and it is a significant departure from how American environmental regulation has worked for most of the last half century.
+That is the gist of EPR laws, a welcome departure from how American environmental regulation has worked for most of the last half century.

 Seven States Have Acted.
 More Are Coming.